Sunspots are flat, brown patches caused by melanin overproduction from years of UV exposure, most common on the face, hands, and shoulders

 Protective Clothing and Lifestyle Adjustments

 Long sleeves, wide-brimmed hats, and UV-blocking sunglasses provide reliable protection without reapplication concerns.
 Seeking shade during peak UV hours between 10 AM and 4 PM reduces exposure significantly.
-Tinted car windows and UV-filtering window film protect during daily commutes, and these lifestyle adjustments compound over time.
+Tinted car windows and UV-filtering window film protect during daily commutes, and these lifestyle adjustments compound protection over time.

 At-Home Topical Treatments